General Information

 1962

-- Unified School District No. 232, Johnson County, KS formed (De Soto City School District consolidates with Round Prairie, Virginia, Monticello, Holliday, Wilder and Meadow Lane common school districts)
+- Unified School District No. 232, Johnson County, Kansas formed (De Soto City School District consolidates with Round Prairie, Virginia, Monticello, Holliday, Wilder and Meadow Lane common school districts).

 1964